andycranston/tftptester/README.md

 The `blksize` option specifies a different block size from the default of 512 bytes.

-The `tsize` option specifies the size of the transfer.
+The `tsize` option requests the size of the transfer.

 The `interval` option specifies how long to wait for a response.